hwangeug/rofi-gister/README.md

 - [jq](https://stedolan.github.io/jq/)
 - [Python 3](https://www.python.org/)

+## Installation

+### Arch Linux

+Install the `rofi-gister-git` package from the [Arch User Repository](https://aur.archlinux.org/).

 ## Usage

-Prior to your first use, use gister to create a local copy of your repository in `~/.gists`.
+Prior to your first use, use gister to create a local copy of your repository (default location is `~/.gists`)

+Optionally, create a file called `.rofi-gister` in your home directory, following the format and keys in the example configuration file in this repository (currently only the path to your gists, and the path to your `gister` script).

 Launch the userscript somehow (bind a key to it, launch it from rofi, etc.)